Rashtra Sevika Samiti: History

-Before establishing the organization, Kelkar visited Dr. K.B.
+Before establishing the organisation, Kelkar visited Dr. K.B.
 Hedgewar, the founder of the RSS, in 1936 and had a long discussion to persuade him regarding the need for starting a women's wing in the Rashtriya Swayamsevak Sangh itself.
-However, Hedgewar advised Laxmibai Kelkar to establish an entirely separate organization that would be autonomous and independent of the RSS, as both groups were ideologically identical.
+However, Hedgewar advised Laxmibai Kelkar to establish an entirely separate organisation that would be autonomous and independent of the RSS, as both groups were ideologically identical.
 Hedgewar promised Kelkar unconditional solidarity, support and guidance for the Samithi.
 Following this, Kelkar established the Rashtra Sevika Samiti at Wardha on 25 October 1936.